jamesmoriarty/forward-proxy/README.md

 ![Gem Version][3] ![Gem][1] ![Build Status][2]

-150 LOC Ruby forward proxy using only standard libraries.
+Minimal forward proxy using 150LOC and only standard libraries.
+Useful for development, testing, and learning.

 ```
 $ forward-proxy --binding 0.0.0.0 --port 3182 --threads 2